 All students enrolled at Southeastern Louisiana University who carry 4 or more hours in the spring and fall semesters and 2 or more hours in the summer semester pay a minimal health fee during registration.
 This fee entitles students to unlimited visits to the Campus Health Center during the semester they are enrolled.
 To make an appointment, call 985-549-2241.

-If you have any questions that were not answered on this FAQ page, please send them to firstname.lastname@example.org.
+If you have any questions that were not answered above, please contact the Center

 Teaching SE 101

 Southeastern 101 is a student success course that provides tools for the rigors of academic life on the University level.
 Topics include the purpose and value of higher education; the expectations and responsibilities of a college student; the development of analytical and metacognitive learning strategies; the selection of an appropriate major and the development of degree/career goals; and personal management during the college years.

 SE 101 is a 2-credit hour class required for graduation in every Southeastern major.